BI Leadership Capability Assessment Framework

 Highest weight

-The purpose of the entire function.
-This principle assesses whether the team treats stakeholders as customers — understanding their pressures, anticipating their needs, challenging requirements consultatively, and measuring whether the analytics products they deliver are actually adopted and creating value.
+Customer-centric; Working Backwards: This principle assesses whether the team treats stakeholders as customers — understanding their day-to-day challenges, how do they measure their success, pressures, anticipating their needs, challenging requirements consultatively, and measuring whether the products they deliver are actually adopted and creating value.

 Customer Understanding Proactive Anticipation Requirements Intelligence Relationship Cadence Adoption & Value